derekTurner/Javascript-Games_Fund-23/Block_3/section_1d_node/devEnv.md

 }
 ```

-Due to changes in the default security settings it is now necessary to add --host to the dev script manually thus:
+Due to changes in the default security settings it is now necessary to add --host to the dev and preview scripts manually thus:
 ```json
 {
   "name": "testproj",